streamlinecoreinitiative/gatcha/README.md

 - **Profile Management** allows players to update their email, change passwords and select a profile image.
-- **Admin Panel** lets administrators grant resources, manage PayPal settings, ban or unban users and edit the Message of the Day or event text.
+- **Admin Panel** lets administrators grant resources, manage PayPal settings, ban or unban users and edit the Message of the Day, event text, or bug report link.
 - **Batch Grants** allow admins to distribute gems, gold or energy to every player at once.
 - **Energy System** introduces separate energy for the campaign and dungeons which regenerates over time.